wzhang-Geo/LitModDyn/README.md

 `Zhang_Southern_ext.py` – initialization and model configuration for the Southern profile.

-`Post_iso_dyn.py` – post-processing routines used to calculate dynamic topography from the LitModDyn results.
+`Post_iso_dyn.py` – post-processing routines used to calculate dynamic topography from the results.

+`plot_nonlinear_convergence.py` – Post-processing script for nonlinear Stokes convergence for the results.

 ## Input files
 The `input/` directory contains the model files required to initialize the principal simulations presented in the manuscript.